 I think it is good to always be reading through the Bible as a whole.
-It sounds like you are doing that with the four book marks.
-That's good.
-I used the Discipleship Reading Plan for about 15 years and am now using McCheyen's Bible reading plan.
-It takes you through the whole Bible in a year plus the Psalms twice and the New Testament twice.
-If you wanted to try that sometime you could find it by just googling it.
+It sounds like you are doing that with the four bookmarks.
+That’s good.
+I used the Discipleship Journal Reading Plan for about fifteen years and am now using M’Cheyne’s Bible reading plan.
+It takes you through the whole Bible in a year, plus the Psalms twice and the New Testament twice.

-In addition, it is good to focus on some unit of Scripture for going deeper, like a book or the Sermon on the Mount, or Romans 8.
+In addition, it is good to focus on some unit of Scripture for going deeper, like a book or the Sermon on the Mount or Romans 8.
 To go deeper, one way is to memorize it.
 I did that with the book of Philippians a couple years ago and then recited it in my January sermon on the importance of the Bible.
-Few things take you deeper into God's word like memorizing large portions of it.
-Here's a booklet you can download to show you how to memorize long passages.
+Few things take you deeper into God’s word like memorizing large portions of it.

 I think you should invest in a very good study Bible, like the ESV Study Bible, or ask your parents to get you one for your birthday.
-Or maybe just because you help wash the dishes!
+(Or maybe just because you help wash the dishes!)
 Then read the introduction to the part of Scripture that you are studying.
 And read the notes.
-Don't assume they are always right.
+Don’t assume they are always right.
 Only the Bible itself is always right.
-But let it stir up thoughts that you can trace out for yourself.
+But let the notes stir up thoughts that you can trace out for yourself.

 I. Incline my heart to your testimonies.
-Psalm 119:36 (Since my heart is inclined to sleep and to work and to lots of things other than the Bible.)
+Psalm 119:36 (Since my heart is inclined to sleep and work and lots of things other than the Bible.)

 O. Open my eyes to see wonders in your word.
 Psalm 119:18 (Since my heart is so often dull and blind to the wonders of the word.)